gnoiret/PositiveSelectionInterface/README.md

 # Master 1 Bioinformatics Internship
 ## Université Claude Bernard Lyon 1

-Improvement of an interface for positive selection
+*Improvement of a web interface for the visualization of branch-site positive selection*

 # Introduction